-- (1) Any application for Upon admission or reinstatement or motion for pro hac vice admission or upon application for readmission following disbarment or suspension from the bar of this Court, an attorney shall pay to the Clerk must be accompanied by such fees as are prescribed by the Judicial Conference of the United States and by order of this Court.
-Any fee prescribed by order of this Court shall be paid into the Court's Attorney Admission Fund. - (2) No permanent bar admission or pro hac vice admission fees shall be collected from attorneys representing governmental agencies of the United States or its governmental agencies, attorneys employed by the Ohio Attorney General's Office, the federal public defender, assistant federal public defenders, or attorneys employed by the Ohio Public Defender who appear in either civil or criminal matters. - (1) Each attorney applying for initial admission to the bar of this Court shall tender to the Clerk any admission fee prescribed by this Court. - (2) Each attorney previously disbarred or suspended from the bar of this Court shall tender to the Clerk any fee prescribed for readmission by order of this Court upon application for readmission to the bar of this Court.
-Such readmission is subject to the order for readmission of this Court. - (3) All attorneys seeking admission pro hac vice pursuant to subsection (e) of this Rule shall tender to the Clerk any fee prescribed for admission pro hac vice by order of this Court.
-This fee shall not be collected from attorneys representing governmental agencies of the United States, members of the Ohio Attorney General's Office, assistant federal public defenders, or attorneys employed by the Ohio Public Defender who appear in either civil or criminal matters. - (4)(3) All bar admission application such fees collected by the Clerk shall be deposited for the use of the bar and the Court in the Court's Attorney Admission Fund to be used for such purposes as inure to the benefit of the bench and bar in the administration of justice within this District as determined to be appropriate by the Court. - (h) Disciplinary Enforcement.
+- (1) Any application for admission or reinstatement or motion for pro hac vice admission must be accompanied by such fees as are prescribed by the Judicial Conference of the United States and by order of this Court. - (2) No permanent bar admission or pro hac vice admission fees shall be collected from attorneys representing governmental agencies of the United States or its governmental agencies, attorneys employed by the Ohio Attorney General's Office, the federal public defender, assistant federal public defenders, or attorneys employed by the Ohio Public Defender who appear in either civil or criminal matters. - (3) All bar admission application fees collected by the Clerk shall be deposited for the use of the bar and the Court in the Court's Attorney Admission Fund to be used for such purposes as inure to the benefit of the bench and bar in the administration of justice within this District as determined to be appropriate by the Court. - (h) Disciplinary Enforcement.
 The conduct of attorneys admitted to practice before this Court, including attorneys admitted pro hac vice, and the supervision of their conduct by this Court, is governed by the Model Federal Rules of Disciplinary Enforcement (with the exception of Rules XI and XII).
 (See Appendix to these Rules.)

-83.4 Designation of Trial Attorney and Co-Counsel; Withdrawal or Substitution of Counsel
+83.4 Designation of Trial Attorney; Withdrawal or Substitution of Counsel

-- (a) Designation of Trial Attorney and Responsibilities.
-Unless otherwise ordered, in all actions filed in, transferred to, or removed to this Court, all parties other than pro se parties must be represented at all times by a "Ttrial aAttorney" who is a permanent member in good standing of the bar of this Court.
-Each filing made on behalf of such parties shall identify and be signed by the tTrial aAttorney.
-The tTrial aAttorney shall attend all hearings, conferences, and the trial itself unless excused by the Court from doing so.
-Admission pro hac vice does not entitle an attorney to appear as a party's tTrial aAttorney, but the Court may, in its discretion and upon motion that shows good cause, permit an attorney who has been so admitted to act as a-the tTrial aAttorney. - (b) Withdrawal or Substitution of Counsel of Record.
+- (a) Designation of Trial Attorney.
+Unless otherwise ordered, in all actions filed in, transferred to, or removed to this Court, all parties other than pro se parties must be represented at all times by a "Trial Attorney" who is a permanent member in good standing of the bar of this Court.
+Each filing made on behalf of such parties shall identify and be signed by the Trial Attorney.
+The Trial Attorney shall attend all hearings, conferences, and the trial itself unless excused by the Court from doing so.
+Admission pro hac vice does not entitle an attorney to appear as a party's Trial Attorney, but the Court may, in its discretion and upon motion that shows good cause, permit an attorney who has been so admitted to act as the Trial Attorney. - (b) Withdrawal or Substitution of Counsel of Record.
 No attorney of record may withdraw, nor may any other attorney file an appearance as a substitute for an attorney of record without first: (i) providing written notice to the client, to all counsel including the withdrawing attorney and any unrepresented parties, and (ii) obtaining leave of Court.
-However, attorneys from the same firm or governmental agency may file and serve a notice of appearance or substitution for an attorney of record without obtaining leave of Court. - (a) Service.
-All notices and communications from the Court and all documents required to be served on other parties by these Rules and by the Federal Rules of Civil Procedure shall be served upon the trial attorney.
-(See also S.D.
-Ohio Civ.
-R. 5.2, "Certificate of Service".)
-Trial attorneys are responsible for notifying co counsel or associate counsel of all matters affecting the action. - (b) Withdrawal or Substitution of Trial Attorney.
-A trial attorney may be allowed to withdraw or a new trial attorney substituted only by filing either a motion under (c)(2) or notice under (c)(3) of this Rule. - (1) How accomplished.
-To withdraw from a case, a current trial attorney must file a motion under (c)(2) of this Rule and obtain a court order granting the motion under (c)(4) of this Rule or file a notice under (c)(3) of this Rule, if a notice is applicable.
-To withdraw as the designated trial attorney but not from the case, a current trial attorney must file a motion under (c)(2) and obtain a court order granting the motion under (c)(4) of this Rule or file a notice under (c)(3) of this Rule, if a notice is applicable.
-Unless an order to the contrary is issued, the attorney seeking leave to withdraw shall continue to perform the functions of the trial attorney while the motion is pending. - (2) Motion.
-A motion to withdraw shall meet the following requirements: (1) it must be served upon the client, and the certificate of service must so state; (2) it must assert that good cause, as defined by the Rules of Professional Conduct, exists to permit the withdrawal; and (3) it must be accompanied by an affidavit or other evidence supporting the assertion of good cause.
-If the evidence relied upon in support of the motion would be detrimental to the client's interest if disclosed to the other parties, the withdrawing attorney shall move for an order that the evidence be submitted ex parte and in camera.
+However, attorneys from the same firm or governmental agency may file and serve a notice of appearance or substitution for an attorney of record without obtaining leave of Court.